-Boekka our Guise team has been through many changes since it first began in 2010.
-There has been a change in appearance with Teazers wearing masks and then discovering that face blacking for disguise is easier to wear and also traditional for Guise performers.
-Penkevyll has had two changes of tatters and ribbon colours and now has the traditional Cornish colours of black, white and gold.
+The Boekka Guise team has experienced many changes since it first formed in 2010.
+A change in appearance meant the Teazers (who wore face masks) wore partial face blacking which is easier to wear and traditional for Guise performers.
+Penkevyll has had two changes of tatter and ribbon colours and now wears the traditional Cornish colours of black, white and gold.

-We tried including a Morris side with Boekka’s ‘Oss and Teazers as my son our first rider wished to teach a Morris side.
-We heard from an experienced Morris dancer that when a group has more than 7 members, the group dynamics change and problems occur.
-We found this to be the case and also discovered it is not easy to recruit Morris dancers in West Cornwall as most local musicians and dancers wish to participate in Cornish traditional performance.
-Boekka then reverted to ‘Oss and Teazers only and this works well.
+We attempted to combine a Morris side with Boekka’s ‘Oss and Teazers as my son (our first rider) was eager to teach a Morris team.
+We had however heard from an experienced Morris dancer that when a group exceeds seven members, the group dynamics change and problems can occur.
+We found this to be the case, especially when recruits joined for reasons other than performance, so unsurprisingly they were not members for long.
+We also discovered it is not easy to recruit Morris dancers in West Cornwall as most local musicians and dancers prefer Cornish traditional performance and Morris dancing is considered an ‘English’ pursuit.
+Boekka eventually reverted to a Cornish ‘Oss and Teazer team and this works well.

-I had a Teazing rehearsal with Penkevyll.
-The energy of the ‘Oss is fast and wild and the Teazer needs to blend with this energy using fast, wild and earthy movements.
-Slow movement with the ‘Oss can still have an edge but needs to be done in a certain way and Cassandra is the only Teazer who has accomplished this judging by the performances I have seen.
+I also had time for Teazing practice with Penkevyll.
+The energy of the ‘Oss is fast and wild and the Teazer blends with this energy incorporating fast, wild and ‘earthed’ movements.
+Slow movement with the ‘Oss can still have an edge but needs to be done in a certain way and Cassandra is the only Teazer who has accomplished this, considering some other performances I have seen.